-The DateTimeToStentura Utility program converts Luminex Date/Time formatted files (20150816-084528) to Stentura compatible format (File.00X); and optionally copies the associated audio, when audio is available.

-CAT software not compatible with Date/Time format or Case CATalyst lower than V7.02 require conversion to the Stentura compatible file format in order to read the files.
+• DateTimeToStentura - The DateTimeToStentura Utility program converts Luminex Date/Time formatted steno files (20150816-084528) to Stentura compatible file format (File.00X); and optionally copies the associated audio, when audio is available.
+This utility is only required for CAT software that is not compatible with Luminex Date/Time format or if using Case CATalyst lower than V7.02 that require conversion to the Stentura compatible file format in order to read the files.
 All popular CAT systems read Stentura compatible formatted steno files.
+Please see the DateTimeToStentura.pdf file, located in the same folder, for step-by-step instructions.